William Peyton: First World War

-In April and May 1918, Peyton nominally commanded the Reserve Army.
+In April and May 1918, as the German Spring Offensives were underway, Peyton nominally commanded the Reserve Army of the BEF.
 The Fifth Army had been defeated on the Somme in March 1918 and taken over by the Fourth Army, and the former Fifth Army staff formed a reserve HQ at Crécy-en-Ponthieu.
 On 23 May, the Fifth Army was reconstituted and given to General Sir William Birdwood, and for six weeks (as a temporary lieutenant general) Peyton took command of X Corps, though his corps was held back from the fighting.

-However, from 3 July 1918 until March 1919 he returned to active service as commander of the 40th Infantry Division during operations in France and Flanders, leading it through the Hundred Days advance through Flanders.
+However, from 4 July 1918, when he gave up his temporary rank, until March 1919, he returned to active service as GOC of the 40th Infantry Division, taking over from Major General John Ponsonby.
+He led the 40th, one of the most junior of the Kitchener's Army divisions, during operations in France and Belgium, leading it through the Hundred Days advance through Flanders until after the Armistice of 11 November 1918.

 Peyton's feelings about his postings between May 1916 and July 1918 were expressed silently by his omitting any mention of them from his entry in Who's Who.

 Post-war and final years

 Peyton next returned to India, to command the United Province district and the 3rd Indian Division at Meerut between 1920 and 1922.
 He was promoted substantive lieutenant general in August 1921.

 Peyton was next posted as military secretary to the secretary of State for War, from 1922 to 1926, and as general officer commanding-in-chief of Scottish Command, a post he held from February 1926 until he relinquished it in February 1930, during which time he had been to promoted general in June 1927.
 This was his last post, being placed on half-pay before retirement in June of that year.

 A member of the Army and Navy Club, he died there suddenly at the age of 65 on 14 November 1931.
 He is buried in Brompton Cemetery, London, just to the north-west of the chapel.

 He was unusually tall, with a height of six feet, six inches.